EmDonato/Esp32_micro_Ros_mobile_robot_Leonardo/README.md

 # Differential-Drive ESP32 Robot with micro-ROS Humble

 This project implements a differential-drive robot using an ESP32 microcontroller and integrates it with micro-ROS Humble for ROS 2 communication.
 The system fuses wheel encoder data and IMU measurements to perform odometry and publishes it over ROS 2, while also subscribing to control commands for closed-loop velocity control.
+The ros2 project for the companion PC is findable here: https://github.com/EmDonato/Leonardo.git.
 Actually it's only for teleoperation application, so it's implemented only joystick navigation.
 Stay tuned for the autonoumus navigation.

 ## Table of Contents